-The template is a Google Sheets file named Inventory Management Template and it will automatically save to your Google Drive.
-Check out the first tab in the spreadsheet for full instructions.
+The inventory template is a workflow containing 3 connected Google Sheets files.
+When you install the template, it will save to your Google Drive automatically.
+Check out the first tab in the master spreadsheet for full instructions.

-Firstly, enter what items you currently have in stock in the “Check-in” items tab.
+Enter the items you currently have in stock in the “Check-in” tab.
 Delete or overwrite the sample data provided.
 Select the unit of measure (e.g. kilograms, pounds) from the dropdown menu.
 Whenever you receive deliveries of new stock, update this tab.

 When an item is sold, register this information in the “Check-out” tab.
 You will see that the item name and unit of measure columns are gray.
 This means they are locked; you don’t need to enter any data manually (the spreadsheet does this automatically, based on the item’s stock keeping unit, or SKU).

-Check out your “Current inventory list” tab—here you can see up-to-date status of every single item in your inventory.
+Take a look at the “Current inventory list” tab in your Inventory master sheet — here you can see the current status of every single item in your inventory.

-In the dashboard you can see your live data in graphs and charts.
+In the dashboard you can view your live inventory data in graphs and charts.

-- Automatically import data from check-in and check-out spreadsheets—directly into your master sheet
+- Import data from check-in and check-out spreadsheets directly into your master sheet

 - Save time on communication and eliminate copy-pasting

 - Separate data flows to ensure accuracy and reduce manual errors